wojtekmach/mini_repo/README.md

     [
       api_url: "http://localhost:4000/api/repos/test_repo",

-      # client requires an API key, but since NimbleHex does not
+      # client requires an API key, but since MiniRepo does not
       # support authentication, you can put any key here
       api_key: "does-not-matter"
     ]